DEFY Blog

 This condition does not affect every TRT patient, but it’s important to be aware of it, and to engage in regular monitoring and preventative care to avoid any complications.

 If you’re on a TRT protocol, you doctor should closely monitor your hemoglobin and hematocrit levels via periodic bloodwork to catch any signs of polycythemia.
+If your levels indicate this condition, there are ways to manage polycythemia caused by TRT.

 In addition to regulating body composition and sex drive, Testosterone can increase the body's production of red blood cells (RBC).
 When you raise your Testosterone levels, you may also increase your RBC count.